 In the following image you can see in the class window.
 The information has been filtered by the "Business" subject tag.
 Even though the classes listed are not tagged with the "Business" subject tag, but the classes all relate to a course that has the '"Business" subject tag, they will display automatically.

 Course tags, beginning with the Subject tag group, define your website user navigation experience.
 Any new tags you create, or changes you make to any existing tags will update automatically on the website.
-By default, all tags within a tag group are set as 'show on website' by default.
+By default, all tags within a tag group are set as 'show on website' by default and are assigned a random colour.
 If you uncheck this option, the tag will no longer show on the web, but will still be visible inside the onCourse application for your own internal filtering.
 This can be a better option than deleting a tag and all it's relationships to historical records, if the tag is not currently in use for active courses.

 If you have two onCourse websites for two arms of your business, each website may be driven by it's own tag group.
 For example, a site for open enrolments might be driven by the subjects tag group, where the corporate site might be driven by a different tag group called 'corporate'.
 If this is the case, every course that you want to show on each website, must be tagged by a tag from the defined website tag group, even if that tag is not currently shown on the website.
 In this multi site situation, a course tagged with a non-visible tag will still be accessible via the course URL if you wish, while not being accessible via the navigation structure.
 Without a tag from the defined website group, the URL will return 404 not found.